 Rosetta Stone allows learners to experience snippets of real life through virtual learning.
 Every unit works learners through themed interactions using recordings and images.
 Your first day at work, a trip to the supermarket and later more complex scenarios.
 This gives Rosetta Stone learners all the advantages of real-life interactions, but within a structured syllabus.
-Whether you live in the country or not, you can benefit from interactive learning – listening and speaking – every day.

 Many people find learning by rote one of the most taxing parts of developing their language skills.
 Writing down words and translations then testing yourself on the meanings is the go-to method for many students.